ClusterCockpit/cc-metric-collector/collectors/README.md

    * `flops_any` (cpu, `2*flops_dp + flops_sp`)
    * `cpi` (cpu)
    * `clock` (cpu)
+* `cpustatMetric.go`: Read CPU specific values from `/proc/stat`
+* `topprocsMetric.go`: Reads the Top5 processes by their CPU usage
+* `nvidiaMetric.go`: Read data about Nvidia GPUs using the NVML library

+If any of the collectors cannot be initialized, it is excluded from all further reads.
+Like if the Lustre stat file is not a valid path, no Lustre specific metrics will be recorded.

 # InfiniBand collector
 The InfiniBand collector requires the LID file to read the data.
 It has to be configured in the collector itself (`LIDFILE` in `infinibandMetric.go`)